sawan-meshram/GeneralStore/README.md

 # GeneralStore

-This is java GUI project
+This is java GUI project to demonstrate General Store Billing application.